amruta-07/amruta-07/README.md

 - ⚡ Fun fact: I can work without music.
 -->

-**I am a Third Year Student Pursuing Bachelor of engineering in computer Science and engineering at Pune University.
+**I am a Final Year Bachelor of engineering student in computer Science and engineering at Pune University.
 Programmer who codes in Java.**
 **I really like to explore new Domains.
 I am good at analysing and problem solving.
 My Objective is to build a career in an organization which can provide me with the opportunity     to apply my skills for growth and profitability of the organization as well as to grow as an individual.
    I am a Dedicated and hardworking member of the team.**